kovidgoyal/calibre/manual/server.rst

   #.
 Check that your device and computer are on the same network.
 This means
      they should both be connected to the same wireless router.
-In particular neither should be using a cellular or WiFi broadband connection.
+In particular neither should be using a cellular or ISP provided direct-WiFi connection.

   #.
 If you have non-standard networking setup, it might be that the IP
      address shown on the :guilabel:`Connect/share` menu is incorrect.